How Should Testers Handle Boredom?

 • Check for format, spelling and grammar errors

-• While sending the daily status report, keep a checklist of all things to do before you hit send.
+• When sending the daily status report, keep a checklist of all the things to do before you hit send.

 • Check the recipient’s list